maxschlapfer/MacAdminHelpers/AppStoreExtract/README.md

 This script needs the temporary download folder from the AppStore App, this is individual by host and is extracted from within the script using "getconf DARWIN_USER_CACHE_DIR".

 If you want to activate the AppStore debug mode (not needed for using this script) and check the folder by hand:
+__ATTENTION: This is no longr working with macOS Sierra 10.2 and higher, but is not needed for the script to work.__
   - Quit the AppStore.app if it is running
   - open the terminal and enter
     `defaults write com.apple.appstore ShowDebugMenu -bool true`